hallicarnassus/demo-geo-s2/README.md

 A Foxx based geo example using the new (v3.4+) s2 geospatial index This example will work with ArangoDB 3.4 and upcoming versions.

+*REQUIRES: node.js v8, this will not compile if you are utilising node.js v10.*

 ![Alt text](/images/geo-screenshot.png?raw=true "Data via Foxx shown via leaflet.js")

 # Preparations